meshtastic/meshtastic-bot/README.md

    ./run.sh .env.prod
    ```

+   > The `run.sh` script uses your local Docker instance to build and run the bot, creating a new container tagged `meshtastic-bot`.

 The bot will start in production mode.
 Slash commands will register globally (may take up to 1 hour to propagate).

 ### Production Management